Archie9010/Quiz/README.md

 ### Media

-* The Logo in the header,  were taken from [Freepik](https://www.freepik.com/free-photos-vectors/quiz-logo)
+* The Logo in the header, was taken from [Freepik](https://www.freepik.com/free-photos-vectors/quiz-logo)

 ### Code